-The impact of technology on the human race is one of the characteristics that will define our place in history.
+The impact of technology on the human race will define our place in history.
 The digital revolution shapes our lives every day, not just in terms of the devices and gadgets that are constantly surpassing themselves in their capabilities and ingenuity, but also in how we connect with each other.

-As a social species, one of our go-to questions is whether technology is bringing us closer together or driving us further apart.
+As a social species, we find ourselves asking whether technology is bringing us closer together or driving us further apart.
 What we’re beginning to realise is that all of the new opportunities to communicate ushered in by technology are most useful when we employ them to complement and improve our existing relationships.
-When we understand technology and its capacity for creating and deepening connections, it truly becomes powerful and revolutionary.
+When we understand technology and its capacity for creating and deepening connections, it becomes truly transformative.

-When it comes to finance, the explosion in tech has undoubtedly changed the industry and the relationships forged within it.
+In finance, the explosion in tech has undoubtedly changed the industry and the relationships within it.
 With access to the financial markets available from anywhere at the swipe of a smartphone, some may argue that the adviser-client relationship is becoming less relevant than in the days before the tech revolution.

 Technology isn’t going to replace that and, actually, it can help advisers be better at building relationships, more skilled at learning about their clients and ultimately, more successful in providing them with an excellent service.